 - What about gaining credit for past courses or my professional experience?

-- TAFE NSW can recognize the skills and knowledge you might have gained in previous courses, the workplace or life experience.
+- TAFE NSW can recognise the skills and knowledge you might have gained in previous courses, the workplace or life experience.
 You will need complete a Recognised Prior Learning (RPL) assessment in order to gain credits.
 Contact Russell Hodgkins on +61 2 6768 2084 for more details.

 - Career Expectations